A Guide on How To Read a Credit Report

 Getting a Credit Report

-If you’re wondering how to get a credit report, you can order these records from Equifax, Experian, and TransUnion credit reporting agencies.
+You can order credit reports from Equifax, Experian, and TransUnion credit reporting agencies.
 Also, you can get reports from all three credit bureaus for free through the AnnualCreditReport.com website.

 While you may spot subtle differences in reports from one credit bureau to another, these should contain the same essential information about your history.
 Note, though, that each has a different coding system, so codes that are seemingly the same may have different meanings in their credit reports.